 The change of format allowed us to add more icons, so the following apps / extensions have been added:

 As with the app wheels, we have attempted to categorise the apps, but this has not always been easy.
 In the case of some of the multi-function extensions and apps, e.g. Read&Write we have tried to place them into the most appropriate category, but we recognise that they could easily be placed in more than one category.
 We have also used broader categories than in our other app wheels.

-The Apps and Extensions included in the wall are not intended to form a definitive list of the 'best' options, but to give people an idea of what might be worth considering.
-There are many other apps that could have been included and we will review the contents of the wall at regular intervals to decide whether to add new Apps and Extensions, or to remove others.
+The Apps and Extensions included in the 'wheel' are not intended to form a definitive list of the 'best' options, but to give people an idea of what might be worth considering.
+There are many other apps that could have been included and we will review the contents of the poster at regular intervals to decide whether to add new Apps and Extensions, or to remove others.

 We are very grateful for the help of Mike Marotta in producing this poster.
 Mike has extensive experience of using ChromeBooks with learners in the USA and made many useful suggestions with regard to content.

 If you are using Chromebooks, you may also be interested in our Quick Guide to Chromebook Accessibility Features poster.

 Eye Can Do It: an introduction to learning, communication and control for eye gaze access

 Below is an accessible breakdown of the contents of the PDF poster, designed to be accessible with a screen reader, and also for people who find it hard to see or access the links in the poster.